Zhang Kangyang: Silverware successes

+2023 Supercoppa Italiana final.
+Zhang became the third most successful Inter president in the team's history, behind Angelo Moratti and Massimo Moratti, and ahead of Ernesto Pellegrini and Ivanoe Fraizzoli, with 6 trophies won out of eight finals played.

 Member of the European Club Association

 Since March 2018 Steven Zhang has been on the UEFA Club Competitions Committee and is the only member from Asia.
 From September 2019, he was a member of the European Club Association (ECA) Executive Board. the body established in 2008 and recognised by UEFA and FIFA, representing the interests of professional association football clubs in Europe.
 He is the first Chinese representative among 24 members of the Board.
 Zhang resigned from it in April 2021.